 Printable Directions for Making 6-Minute Creamy Shrimp Risotto

 Yes!
 You can create delicious, creamy and tender RISOTTO in an Instant Pot ....in just 6 minutes!
 I confess, I was a doubter when I first saw an Instant Pot risotto recipe.
 Could it really be true?
 In just 6 minutes??
 Yes!

 - 4 Tbs. unsalted butter

 - 2 cloves garlic, crushed

-- 2 cups thinly sliced baby bella mushrooms
+- 2 cups thinly sliced baby bella or button mushrooms

 - 1 cup dry white wine

 - 5-6 cups chicken or vegetable broth, divided use

 - 14 oz. can petite diced tomatoes, drained well